zoom/zoomapps-sample-js/README.md

 ## Usage

-1. Use the Ngrok URL to configure your Zoom App on the Zoom Marketplace with the following information:
+Use the Ngrok URL to configure your Zoom App on the Zoom Marketplace with the following information:

 1. Home Page: `{{ Ngrok URL }}/`
 2. Redirect URL: `{{ Ngrok URL }}/auth`

 **Example:** `https://foobar.ngrok.com:1234/auth`

+Install the Zoom App for your user:

-2. Navigate to your application on the [Zoom Marketplace](https://marketplace.zoom.us)
+1. Navigate to your application on the [Zoom Marketplace](https://marketplace.zoom.us) and Click **Install**
+2. or open your Zoom App in a browser and click the install link
-3. Click **Install** from the Activation tab to install and open the app in your Zoom Client.
+3. or navigate to `/install` in your browser

 ## Deployment